McLeodMoores/xl4j/docs/native-code.md

   - Once all functions have been registered, rather than scheduling more calls to `RegsiterSomeFunctions`, a call to `GarbageCollect` is scheduled to periodically perform some incremental garbage collection.

+Now all the functions have been registered, Excel will allow the user to call them.
+So how does that work?
+  - We define all functions as taking a varargs list of any excel type.
+  - We create a large number of exported symbols, which get allocated one per user-defined function.
+These symbols are named `UDF_1`, `UDF_2`, ..., `UDF_2999`.
+Each of these is backed by a stub implementation which simply passes it's export number to a single function (`UDF`), along with all of it's arguments.
+This single UDF function then passes this data on to the `_UDF` method of the `JVMEnvironment` object.
+  - The `_UDF' method iterates over the arguments, using the registration metadata (which it can look up using the export number) to determine the number of arguments.
+  - It creates a COM `SAFEARRAY` of `VARIANT` of the correct length (possibly including an async handle extra parameter).
+  - It then gets the COM<->Java type converter from the add-in environment we created at start-up and uses it to convert each argument into a COM equivalent `VARIANT` compatible type, which is then added to the `SAFEARRAY`.
+  - Any excess xlNils are trimmed off the array.
+  - Create an ICall instance using the JVM interface.
+This will typically be an instance of CCall.
+An instance is cached in thread-local storage where possible.
+  - Call either `Call()` or `AsyncCall()` depending on whether the function is asynchronous or not, passing in the array, export number and a pointer to a `VARIANT` result (not the latter in the asynchronous case, which returns immediately).
+  - In the synchronous case, the result, which will be a `VARIANT`, will be converted to an Excel type using the converter and passed back to Excel as the method returns.

+Within the `Call()` or `AsyncCall()` methods, it creates a `CCallExecutor` instance, which is queued on the JVM thread queue and eventually, the `Run()` method is called, again in the same was as with `CCollectExector` and `CScanExecutor`.
+This `Run()` method is passed the JVM environment so it can now access JNI functions.
+It uses a lazy-initialised `JniCache` object to minimise the number of calls to `FindClass`, `GetMethodID` and so on (which should eventually be used by the other *Executor classes).

+The arguments to `Call()` and `AsyncCall()` are both the export number and `SAFEARRAY` of `VARIANT`.
+These are converted into appropriate Java objects using the `ComJavaConverter` class in the `local` project.
+This uses the `JniCache` to create instances of the classes in `com.mcleodmoores.xl4j.v1.api.values.\*` and add them to an `Object[]` for passing to Java.
+Once all the arguments are processed, the method `invoke` on the instance of `ExcelFunctionCallHandler` returned by the `Excel` instance, is called.
+The
+`Excel` instance is returned by the `ExcelFactory.getInstance()` factory method and cached after first invocation.
+The returned Java handle is then converted back to a COM `VARIANT` type, again using the `ComJavaConverter`, and returned back to the caller (again over a COM boundary, so possibly over a remote or non-local call).

+If the result is asynchrnous, the caller will not be waiting, so we can now use the `AsyncCallHandler` object we created in the
+AddInEnvironment back at start-up.